Brandon Lowe Player Props: Rays vs. Reds

 Brandon Lowe At The Plate

-- Lowe has 13 hits and an OBP of .442, both of which lead Tampa Bay hitters this season.
+- Among qualified hitters, he ranks 62nd in batting average, while his on-base percentage ranks 25th and he is 11th in slugging.

-- Among the qualifying hitters in baseball, he ranks 44th in batting average, 13th in on-base percentage, and fourth in slugging.
+- Lowe has reached base via a hit in 10 games this season (of 15 played), and had multiple hits in three of those games.

-- He has homered in five games this season (35.7%), leaving the park in 9.6% of his trips to the plate.
+- He has hit a home run in five games this year (33.3%), homering in 8.9% of his plate appearances.

-- Lowe has driven in a run in five games this season (35.7%), including three games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Lowe has driven home a run in five games this year (33.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.